 - i.
 The Sustainability Appraisal (SA) process is a way of ensuring that all plans and programmes which relate to land use issues are compatible with the aims of sustainable development.
-This includes the Broxtowe Local Plans- Aligned Core Strategy and Site Allocations. - ii.
+This includes the Broxtowe Local Plan- Aligned Core Strategy and the Part 2 Local Plan - Site Allocations and Development Management Policies. - ii.
 International and national bodies have set out broad principles of sustainable development.
 Resolution 42/187 of the United Nations General Assembly defined sustainable development as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
-The UK Sustainable Development Strategy Securing the Future set out five 'guiding principles' of sustainable development: living within the planet's environmental limits; ensuring a strong, healthy and just society; achieving a sustainable economy; promoting good governance; and using sound science responsibly. - The origins of the SA process lie with the European Union's Strategic Environmental Assessment (SEA) Directive, which acts to ensure that all plans/policies with land use implications take into consideration environmental issues and impacts.
+The UK Sustainable Development Strategy Securing the Future set out five 'guiding principles' of sustainable development: living within the planet's environmental limits; ensuring a strong, healthy and just society; achieving a sustainable economy; promoting good governance; and using sound science responsibly. - iii.
+The origins of the SA process lie with the European Union's Strategic Environmental Assessment (SEA) Directive, which acts to ensure that all plans/policies with land use implications take into consideration environmental issues and impacts.
 The National Planning Policy Framework requires that; "A sustainability appraisal which meets the requirements of the European Directive on strategic environmental assessment should be an integral part of the plan preparation process, and should consider all the likely significant effects on the environment, economic and social factors." - iv.
 The SA process comprises a number of stages.
 The production of this scoping report covers stages A1 to A5 as outlined in the table below.

-Stage A Setting the context and objectives, establishing the baseline and deciding on the scope A 1 Identifying other relevant policies, plans and programmes, and sustainability objectives

-A2 Collecting baseline information

-A3 Identifying sustainability issues and problems

-A4 Developing the SA framework

-A5 Consulting on the scope of the SA
+Setting the context and A 1 Identifying other relevant policies, plans and programmes, and sustainability objectives Stage objectives, A2 Collecting baseline information A establishing the baseline and deciding on the A3 Identifying sustainability issues and problems scope A4 Developing the SA framework A5 Consulting on the scope of the SA

-B1 Testing the DPD objectives against the SA framework B2 Developing the DPD options В3 Predicting the effects of the DPD Stage B Developing and refining options and assessing В4 Evaluating the effects of the DPD effects B5 Considering ways of mitigating adverse effects and maximising beneficial effects В6 Proposing measures to monitor the significant effects of implementing the DPDs Stage C Preparing the SA report C1 Preparing the SA report Consultation on the DPD and SA report D1 Public participation on the preferred options of the DPD and the SA report Ota na D D2(i) Appraising significant changes Stage D D2(ii) Appraising significant changes resulting from representations D3 Making decisions and providing information Stage E Monitoring the significant E1 Finalising aims and methods for monitoring effects of implementing the DPD.
+B1 Testing the DPD objectives against the SA framework B2 Developing the DPD options В3 Predicting the effects of the DPD Stage B Developing and refining options and assessing B4 Evaluating the effects of the DPD effects B5 Considering ways of mitigating adverse effects and maximising beneficial effects В6 Proposing measures to monitor the significant effects of implementing the DPDs Stage C Preparing the SA report C1 Preparing the SA report D1 Public participation on the preferred options of the DPD and the SA report Stone D Consultation on the DPD D2(i) Appraising significant changes Stage D Stage D and SA report Appraising significant changes resulting from representations Making decisions and providing information 040.00 Monitoring the significant E1 Finalizing aims and methods for monitoring Stage E effects of implementing the DPD.
 E2 Responding to adverse effects DPD = development plan document, or a local plan